 Aquatic workouts take pressure off bones and joints and allow those with injuries or painful chronic conditions to move more freely and easily.
-Many YMCAs and community recreation centers have pool facilities and feature relatively inexpensive membership fees.
+Before the sentence starts: Many YMCAs and community recreation centers have pool facilities and relatively inexpensive membership fees.

 Moms who enjoy mind-body exercises can choose from a ton of hip new yoga classes to stretch and tone muscle.
 If you’re suffering from postpartum back pain, you may adore sky yoga classes, which use long strips of cloth suspended from the ceiling to let participants soar while they take pressure off the spine.
 If you’re unabashed about showing off your stretch marks, naked yoga allows for a greater range of motion and cultivates self-love and appreciation for your body.

 If you can’t sneak away for an hour or more, why not bring the little ones along?
 Children possess natural flexibility, and participating in family yoga classes brings your loved ones closer together.
 As a bonus, kids who regularly practice yoga improve their ability to focus and concentrate, upping academic performance.
 Schools that have implemented yoga into the curriculum report decreases in behavioral issues.

 Work It, Pretty Mama